 The likes of Gordon Ramsey, Alicia Keys and Samuel L. Jackson feature as mentors on the platform to build your skills.
 During the pandemic, users spent more than double the amount of time on the platform.

 When boredom hits in the peaks of quarantine, some reach for a book, others a remote control, others still try their luck at day trading (?).

-That’s right – during lockdown popular stock-slice trading apps like Robinhood saw a 50% spike in transaction volume on the app relative to months in 2019.
+That’s right – during the lockdown, popular stock-slice trading apps like Robinhood saw a 50% spike in transaction volume on the app relative to months in 2019.
 Now valued at over $8.3bn, Robinhood allows ordinary folk to trade their life savings for shares of the next unicorn.